 Excel VBA Hide Columns

-Hiding is a simple thing, but you need to understand the concept here.
+Hiding is simple, but you need to understand the concept here.
 To hide the column using VBA, we need to determine which column we need to hide.
 To specify the column to be hidden, we need to use the RANGE object.

 Range("A:A")